tati-micheletti/fitBirdBiomassModel/README.md

     4. Extract from LCC05 and knn the species' biomasses per species and the LCC cover type
     5. Sum the biomass of each type of tree: softwood or hardwood
     6. Make up the table with: observationCounts, biomass softwood, biomass hardwood
-    7. Make the glm models:  observationCounts ~ softwood + hardwood biomass
+    7. Make the glm models:  observationCounts ~ softwood + hardwood biomass + age
     8. Get the covariates and put it on a table

 # Data dependencies